Ink Business Cash℠ Credit Card

 Chase offers five other business credit cards, all of which offer rewards.
 Some cards are partner cards that reward you for airline travel expenses.
 The others offer points or cash back on all of your purchases.
 You may want to consider another Chase small business credit card if you don’t have major office supply expenses.

-The other small business credit cards offered by Chase include the:
+The other Chase business credit cards offered include the:

 - Chase Ink Business UnlimitedSM: This card is best for owners who don’t want to track bonus category spending.
 You’ll earn 1.5% cash back on all purchases.
 You’ll pay no annual fee.